ward/rusty-butler/README.md

     - Have the list be a configuration, not hardcoded
     - Have an --all or similar option when you _do_ want to look through everything

+## From Old Gitea Issues

+- Add weather via merrysky / its backend api
+- Match random strava club links?
+Not sure I really want that, giving the leaderboard doesn't help anyone.
+Maybe just name / type / location / member count.
+Does not occur often enough to matter though.
+- Consistent logging.
+Use the `log` (I think) crate everywhere instead of `println`.
+- FIFA and Elo ranking for a country (see `!elo` club command)
+- Fantasy Premier League ranking.
+- Does it make sense to maybe use a lexer or whatever to analyse user input vs adhoc regex?
+- Better error messages for `!calc`.
+Help with conversions / unit names would be handy too.
+- Anti spam.
+See if the IRC library offers anything here.
+Maybe combine with more streamlined parsing of the input.
+But would every plugin then need to "register" its catches?
+Not sure how to best go about that.
+- If anti spam works, then see about making the bot reply in private messages.
+- Can this be easily turned into a bot for other platforms?
+Slack, Telegram, WhatsApp, idk, something else to make it useful for me.
+- Recent IRC activity check for `!strava` command?
+Meaning if people don't talk in the channel, then don't show them in the ranking.
+Combine `!seen` information with the strava-ircnick connections we have.
+- Also enable showing last week's strava ranking.
+Useful the _x_ hours after the clock changes.
+- Some games incorrectly show up as `@live` games in `!game`.
+Status: `Aband.`, `AAW`, `AHW` (awarded home/away win).
+Hard to test those last two, the first one might appear somewhat regularly.
+- Consider a `!strava me` (or `!strava someperson`) option that shows the stats for a person and their ranking for each.